Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 The brush we use to detangle our hair is the Conair Colorvibes Everyday Stylers brush.
 We’ve had ours’ for 5 years and they’re still going strong.

-Our hair is super dense and this is the only brush that easily detangles it, it also doubles as a great scalp massager (remember, increase that blood flow).
+Our hair is super dense and this brush easily detangles it, it also doubles as a great scalp massager (remember, increase that blood flow).

 To redistribute the natural oils to the ends of your hair while giving you a great scalp massage, use a boar bristle brush.
 It’s best to use them on dry hair, they can cause breakage on wet hair.
 If you have dense or thick hair, brush small sections at a time.